 To see a history of monitor version upgrades, query the

-Make your synthetic scripted monitors more contextually aware by using the
+Make your scripted monitors more contextually aware by using the

 $env variable properties.
-These represent important information about the runtime environment when the script executes.
+When the script executes, these properties represent important information about the runtime environment.

 You do not need to import